 If you wish to complain about the way we have dealt with your application please contact the Town Centre Management team in the first instance.

 If you have a complaint about a particular market trader that we have allocated a Market Traders Licence to we advise that you contact the trader in the first instance.
-If your complaint is not resolved you may wish to take advice from Consumer Direct (if you live within the UK) or the UK European Consumer Centre (if you live outside of the UK).
+If your complaint is not resolved you may wish to read more about your Customer Rights (if you live within the UK) or the UK European Consumer Centre (if you live outside of the UK).